ASHRAE Technical Committee 1.12

 identifies and explains key issues for owners, architects, HVAC

-operate air-conditioned buildings – in a sustainable way – in hot and
+build and operate air-conditioned buildings – in a sustainable way – in

-humid climates.
-“All countries want to achieve high standards of energy
+hot and humid climates.
+“All countries want to achieve high standards

-efficiency,” author Lew Harriman said.
-“But recent history warns that
+of energy efficiency,” author Lew Harriman said.
+“But recent history

-mold and mildew problems in hot and humid climates can overshadow any
+warns that mold and mildew problems in hot and humid climates can

-gains made through energy reduction.
-On the other hand, the practical
+overshadow any gains made through energy reduction.
+On the other hand,

-experience of ASHRAE’s members shows that by focusing on several
+the practical experience of ASHRAE’s members shows that by focusing on

-critical building enclosure design details and by keeping the indoor
+several critical building enclosure design details and by keeping the

-air dry, owners and designers can avoid mold problems and have high
+indoor air dry, owners and designers can avoid mold problems and have

-indoor air quality, while their buildings use much less energy than
+high indoor air quality, while their buildings use much less energy

 covered in the book include improving thermal comfort, managing